ac952/photo-gallery/design-plan/design-plan.md

 set page id= add photos
 create a connection to the sql database created
 $db = open_or_init_sqlite_db('photogallery.sqlite', "init/init.sql");

+make a function to execute the sql query,
+try: set query to prepare sql
+if there is sql and query executes params return the Query otherwise, catch the Pdo exception and handle the error return null if query not returned

 html multipart form with inputs: filter input for the photo name to make sure it is text using